The Missing Cross to Purity

 and punished some, spoiled some of their goods, and killed some,

-(as some at New England), because they would not follow their beloved,
+(as some in New England), because they would not follow their beloved,

 as the Papists and others had done before them.